scolecite/mica-gd355/lectures/w4-assignments.md

 ## Main assignment - Weird Drawing Software

 - This will be a 2 week long assignment.
-- Create a "weird" drawing software.
+- Create **a "weird" drawing software**.
-- By weird I mean, something we haven't seen before in popular tools such as Photoshop or Illustrator.
+- By weird I mean, something we haven't seen before in popular tools such as Photoshop or Illustrator, something that challenges us to look at digital drawing tools in a new and different way.
-- Suggest new ways of digital drawing.
+- This week, you will create many small sketches.
+Create **at least 10 different p5js sketches**.
+(The more the merrier.)
+- Next week, you will share your progress with classmates, and edit/refine into one drawing software.
 - Inspirations: https://github.com/REAS/sketchmachine/wiki/Weird-Drawing-Software